 They helped each other with confidence issues, encouraged each other to make progress towards their goals, and drew inspiration from each other.
 The Fab Five and I now have plans to start a Working Out Loud peer support group to hold ourselves accountable for our goals that have arisen from the Grace Hopper Conference.

 The magic of Grace Hopper did not end when the plane landed back in London; the true impact of Grace Hopper will become apparent in the coming years as the Fab Five keep pushing for progress with the support of each other.
 They started as strangers but left as sisters.

 Thank You STEMettes & Deutsche Bank

 After a week of being in each other’s company amongst thousands of women at Grace Hopper, the evolution of the Fab Five was phenomenal.
 Providing these young women with the opportunity to attend GHC came, at what I believe, was a really important time for each of them.
 This trip provided guidance and direction to their plans that will shape the trajectory of their future.

-It was an honor to hear their stories and watch them grow as women in STEM.
+It was an honour to hear their stories and watch them grow as women in STEM.
 Attending as a group was fundamental to this change and I honestly believe that they will be lifelong friends who will cherish these memories forever.
-A huge thanks is owed to the STEMettes and Deutsche Bank for providing them and myself with the opportunity to attend the Grace Hopper Celebration.
-We will all look back onto this week in October 2019 as one that changed our lives.
+A huge thanks is owed to the Stemettes and Deutsche Bank for providing them and me with the opportunity to attend the Grace Hopper Celebration.
+We will all look back on this week in October 2019 as one that changed our lives.